-The new Multicast Acquisition report block type is also capable of supporting information on the total channel change time, the expected RCC presentation timestamp and the actual RCC presentation timestamp.
-The availability of this timing information will be dependent on the specific VQE-C platform integration.
-For more information, see the document Multicast Acquisition Report Block Type for RTCP XR at:
+The Multicast Acquisition report block type is also capable of supporting information on the total channel change time, the expected RCC presentation timestamp and the actual RCC presentation timestamp.
+The availability of this timing information is dependent on the specific VQE-C platform integration.
+For more information, see Multicast Acquisition Report Block Type for RTCP XR at: